 - Does Islam have a special propensity for violence?
 Listen to my Spectator debate on the subject with Tom Holland here.

 - President Trump and his advisers paint Muslims as enemies of modernity.
 The neglected history of an age of Middle Eastern liberalism proves them wrong.
 My Guardian Long Read

-- Pankaj Mishra's Age of Anger will be one of the most talked about books of 2017.
+- Pankaj Mishra's Age of Anger was one of the most talked about books of 2017.
 For my FT review click here

 - Recep Tayyip Erdogan is perhaps the world's most successful politician.
 My Guardian Long Read on the subject.

 - Patricia Crone (1945-2015) was an exceptional scholar and her Nativist Prophets of Early Islamic Iran will be read for decades to come.
 Read More

 - How is France going to solve its prison radicalisation problem?
 My Guardian Long Read piece explains.
 Read more